Sitecore-Hackathon/2019-Senior-Meeseeks/documentation/README.md

 ![Image](https://github.com/Sitecore-Hackathon/2019-Senior-Meeseeks/blob/master/documentation/images/Capture.JPG)

-Once there are
+Once there are enough interactions the machine learning server will return a gamification profile to be stored on the users profile via XConnect, this profile could be user to have personalized content to be displayed!

 ## Video

-Please provide a video highlighing your Hackathon module submission and provide a link to the video.
-Either a [direct link](https://www.youtube.com/watch?v=EpNhxW4pNKk) to the video, upload it to this documentation folder or maybe upload it to Youtube...

 [![Sitecore Hackathon Video Embedding Alt Text](https://img.youtube.com/vi/EpNhxW4pNKk/0.jpg)](https://www.youtube.com/watch?v=EpNhxW4pNKk)